-Organizations - As relevant documents are added to Tethys, we tag author affiliations and sponsoring organizations associated with each publication.
-Basic information, including a description, logo, website, and geographic location is available for each of these 1000+ organizations, along with a list of all publications available in Tethys related to the organization.
+- Organizations - As relevant documents are added to Tethys, we tag author affiliations and sponsoring organizations associated with each publication.
+Basic information, including a description, logo, website, and geographic location is available for each of nearly 2000 organizations, along with a list of all publications available in Tethys related to the organization.

 This area hosts audio/video recordings and other multimedia derived from live events held online or in person, provided to enhance your learning experience.
 You will be able to find the following:

-- Environmental Webinars - Webinars that have been hosted by the US Department of Energy, Annex IV, WREN and other groups that pertain to the environmental effects of wind and marine renewable energy; separate mailing lists exist for marine renewable energy webinars and wind energy webinars, visit the page for more information.
+- Environmental Webinars - Webinars that have been hosted by the US Department of Energy, OES-Environmental, WREN and other groups that pertain to the environmental effects of marine and wind energy; separate mailing lists exist for marine and wind energy webinars, visit the page for more information.

 - Conferences and Workshops - Tethys hosts results from environmental workshops and conferences that are video or audio recorded, making them available to the public.